onriv/lean4ij/README.md

 The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

 The LSP server is start as any lean file is open in the Editor.
+If it not behaves correctly, try firing a restart action.

 Unicode is supported via live templates, for example typing `\b1<SPACE>` would result in `𝟙`.
 For the limitation of live templates, the `<SPACE>` keypress is always required.